Van Ruyten 58FF 12V-230V 100W Inverter.

 The 12V DC input is filtered for RF by the usual chokes and condensers.
 As the condensers are non polarised, input polarity is not important, except where the inverter is used with an earthed supply.
 The inverter case should obviously be connected to the earthed side of the supply to prevent possible short circuits.

 Four 1uF condensers, two from each contact set to earth, and another two from each contact set to the 12V supply provide interference suppression.
-The 2uF across the primary is insufficient to function as a buffer condenser, although it would make a small contribution to the overall capacitance required.
+The 2uF across the primary is insufficient to function completely as a timing condenser, although it would make some contribution to the overall capacitance required.
 It would appear to be more for RF suppression.

 The vibrator driving coil has a .1uF across its contacts, which is essential for spark suppression.
 A resistor in series with this condenser would seem to be desirable to limit the capacitor discharge current when the contacts close.
 Out of curiosity, I tried running the vibrator without the condenser and there was a continuous arc across the contacts.
 With the .1uF connected, this disappeared completely.